 How do you build an authentic brand experience when your audience is layered—sometimes its B2C, sometimes its B2B, sometimes it’s both?

 Investment management brands are neither consumer brands nor B2B brands, they’re different.
 Their primary audiences are a mix of professional buyers—financial advisors, sub-advisory clients, plan sponsors, consultants—and individual investors with very different needs and expectations.
 On one hand they must be perceived as offering deep insight and information while on the other they need to instill a sense of trust and confidence with end investors.
 Adding to the challenge, is that all of this needs to be conveyed through a complex distribution system.
-Deep knowledge of the markets and investment products, and a solid understanding of the nuances of various distribution channels are key to mapping out relevant propositions and communications.

 How do you build an investment brand when what investors are expecting is that their assets will grow and outperform?

 Clients are ultimately expecting that assets will grow based on the management’s ‘intangible expertise and insight’.
 However, unless they have yet benefited from that expertise, what they are being asked to believe is based on past performance and information.
 The problem is that the future is uncertain, there are no guarantees, and history doesn’t always repeat itself.
-Therefore, clients need reasons other than history to believe that a firm will deliver.
-It ultimately comes down to trust.

 Crafting a brand of reliability, openness and confidence are keys to gaining that trust—we offer five keys on how to do this below.